 You may want to print these instructions before proceeding, so that you can refer to them while downloading and installing Python.
 Or, just keep this document in your browser.
 You should read each step completely before performing the action that it describes.

-Remember that you must install Java, Python, and Eclipse as all 32-bit or all 64-bit.
-I recommend using the 32-bit verisons for each.
+Remember that you must install Java, Python, and Eclipse as all 64-bit applications.

 The Python download requires about 25 Mb of disk space; keep it on your machine, in case you need to re-install Python.
 When installed, Python requires about an additional 90 Mb of disk space.